nationalarchives/design-system/src/components/textarea/index.md

 ---
 layout: collection-page.njk
 title: Textarea
+description: Use the textarea component to allow the users to enter a longer string of text information such as feedback.
 group: components
 ---

 {% from "partials/example.njk" import example %}
 {% from "partials/component-status.njk" import status %}

-Use the textarea component to allow the users to enter a longer string of text information such as feedback.

 {{ example({ group: "components", item: "textarea", example: "default", html: true, nunjucks: true, size: "s" }) }}